 The Doctor of Nursing Practice (DNP) program at Florida Gulf Coast University (FGCU) is designed to prepare graduates with the advanced nursing knowledge and leadership skills to improve healthcare outcomes and to provide evidence-based nursing across diverse healthcare settings and systems.

-- The DNP will be available as both the Master of Science in Nursing (MSN) to DNP (post-master's entry) and the Bachelor of Science in Nursing (BSN) to DNP (post-baccalaureate entry).
-The DNP will include both full-time and part-time plans of study to meet the needs of working nurses.
+- The Master of Science in Nursing (MSN) to DNP (post-master's entry) includes both full-time and part-time plans of study to meet the needs of working nurses.

 - Program of Study: Students who already have an MSN degree are able to satisfy the